 This option is for students who have decided that Hamilton is their first choice.
-It allows admitted students to conclude their college search early in the senior year.
-Hamilton has two Early Decision plans.
+Hamilton has two Early Decision plans, with application deadlines on November 15 and January 5.

-We embrace different cultures, backgrounds, ethnicities and voices, and welcome students from over 46 countries.
-About 10% of our financial aid supports international students who comprise roughly 5% of our student body.
+We embrace different cultures, backgrounds, ethnicities and voices, and welcome students from over 45 countries.
+Roughly 15% of our students hail from outside the U.S. or hold an international passport.

 What do you look for in a candidate?

 Our goal is to admit the most able and promising mix of students who will contribute to the Hamilton community in meaningful ways.
 Although the primary criteria for admission are academic achievement and intellectual potential, we also value leadership and commitment to extracurricular and community activities, which may also include sustained work experiences.
 In forming the class, the admission staff seeks students representing diverse geographic, economic and ethnic backgrounds whose perspectives will enrich the learning community.
-Lastly, Hamilton seeks to admit candidates who are a good fit with the programs and experience the College offers.
+Most importantly, Hamilton seeks to admit candidates who will thrive and excel in the programs and experiences that the College offers.

-How do you assess who is a good fit with Hamilton?
+How do you assess who will thrive and excel at Hamilton?

 First and foremost, we are going to look at your academic record and potential (rigor, transcript and test scores) to ensure you can be successful at Hamilton.
 To be honest, most of our candidates meet that threshold.
 From there, we are trying to figure out who would take advantage of the opportunities Hamilton offers and contribute to our community in meaningful ways.
-Much of this information is gleaned from interviews (optional, but encouraged), essays, recommendation letters, and assessing how you spend your time (activities, community service, family responsibilities, work experiences, etc.).
-A long list of activities is far less important than having a commitment to a few things about which you are deeply passionate.
+Much of this information is gleaned from interviews (optional, but encouraged), essays, recommendation letters, as well as other supplemental materials submitted with your application.
+In assessing how you spend your time (activities, community service, family responsibilities, work experiences, etc.), a long list of activities is far less important to us than having a commitment to a few things about which you are deeply passionate.
 Demonstrating that in an application can be difficult, but we promise that every application that we receive will get fair consideration and thoughtful review from our admission team.

 I have submitted my application but have not yet heard from Hamilton.
 Did you receive it?